sandialabs/sibl/geo/doc/dual/lesson_a02.md

 version: 1.1
 ```

-On a Windows machine, drag the YML file on top of the executable - make sure your boundary file has the path specified or exits in the same folder as the executable.
-This will generate an INP file which can be imported into many meshing and FEA software.
+On a Windows machine, drag the `.YML` input file on top of the executable - make sure the boundary file has the path specified or exits in the same folder as the executable.
+This will generate an `.INP` file which can be imported into many meshing and FEA applications, such as [Cubit](https://cubit.sandia.gov/) or Abaqus.

-## Steps with Matlab
+## Steps with MATLAB

 We are using Matlab as a wrapper to generate the boundary file and then run the dualization.
 However, you can simply use the YML file and the executable to generate the output mesh file.
 We are also assuming a Windows machine in the following example.
 If you're on a Mac or Linux, update the paths and executable call.